-Upgrade your basic pecan pie with this make-ahead Southern Chocolate Pecan Tart.
+Upgrade traditional pecan pie with this make-ahead Southern Chocolate Pecan Tart.
 With a pie crust, the filling is like pecan bars but extra good because it includes chocolate.

 Chocolate Pecan Tart

 Yet aside from your own holiday treat tray, sometimes you need a full-on dessert like a pie or tart.
 Some people might say the tasty treats are their favorite things about the Christmas season.
 This recipe actually is a bit of both, so wonderful for the holiday season!

-I love that this chocolate pecan tart recipe has a basic pie crust.
+I love that this chocolate pecan tart recipe (or chocolate pecan pie)has a basic pie crust.
 It’s a twist on classic pecan pie, and with a chocolate mixture.
 The shell holds the chocolate filling in well, makes it simple to cut and serve.
 And, you just can’t beat pie!

 How to Make Chocolate Pecan Tart

 Here are the ingredients to make this tart recipe.
 The detailed instructions and full printable recipe card is below:

 - rolled refrigerated pie crust for the tart shell